 Cons:

-The Outdoor Research Helium Rain Jacket is a lightweight, waterproof jacket that packs a lot of punch for its price point.
+The Outdoor Research Helium Rain Ultralight Jacket is a lightweight, waterproof jacket that packs a lot of punch for its price point and weight.
 While it certainly isn’t inexpensive, the number of features and protection it offers make it well worth the investment.
 This is a 2.5-layer jacket featuring a Pertex Shield waterproof membrane coupled with a 30-denier nylon outer to provide water protection in a very lightweight package.
 It has fully taped seams, a water-resistant zipper, and an adjustable hem and hood.
-The zipper is tiny — zip with care to not damage it.
+The zipper is tiny — zip it carefully so as not to damage it.
 We loved the hood of this jacket and found that it easily fit a winter or brimmed hat underneath it.
 It also provides plenty of room for a ponytail.
 An adjustable bungee kept it in place when the rain and wind hit.

 The single zip pocket on this jacket also serves as a stuff sack for storing the jacket when not in use.
 The somewhat relaxed fit allows for some layering, but it’s not so loose that it flaps around while on the move.
 We recommend sizing up to accommodate thicker layers or a hydration pack underneath.
 The jacket is less breathable than others we tested and felt a little muggy on warmer runs.
-Our long-term testers found that the jacket became less waterproof with extended use and would start letting water through during longer stints in heavy rain.
-But for its weight and price, it performs exceptionally.
+That said, we appreciated the extra warmth when it got cold, and we named it our top rain jacket in our best cold weather running gear guide.
+Our long-term testers found the jacket became less waterproof with extended use and would start soaking through during longer stints in heavy rain.
+That said, it’s a great jacket to stash in a pack as a just-in-case option.

 Actual Weight (men’s medium): 178 grams (6.3 ounces) | Material: Pertex Shield | Construction: 2.5 layers

-Shop the Men's Outdoor Research Helium Rain JacketShop the Women's Outdoor Research Helium Rain Jacket
+Shop the Men's Outdoor Research Helium Rain Ultralight JacketShop the Women's Outdoor Research Helium Rain Ultralight Jacket

 Pros:

-• Pit zips provide ventilation and heat management
+- Pit zips provide ventilation for heat management

 Cons:

 The Montbell Versalite Jacket is another excellent offering from the Japanese company.
-This jacket shares many features with the overall winner we reviewed above, the Montbell Rain Trekker Jacket.
-These include the fully sealed seams, adjustable hood, hem, and cuffs, articulated arm design, water-resistant zippers, pocket configuration, stuff sack, and the seam-reducing K-Mono Cut design.
+This jacket shares many features with the Montbell Rain Trekker Jacket reviewed above.
+Similarly, it has fully sealed seams, an adjustable hood, hem, and cuffs, an articulated arm design, water-resistant zippers, zippered pockets, a stuff sack, and the seam-reducing K-Mono Cut design.

-While there are many similarities between the two jackets, several features make this one significantly different.
-The jacket uses the same Gore-Tex Infinium Windstopper waterproof membrane but with a lighter 10-denier durable water repellent (DWR)-coated nylon outer.
+While the two jackets share many similarities, several features make this one significantly different.
+The jacket uses the same Gore-Tex Infinium Windstopper waterproof membrane for the inner layer but a lighter 10-denier durable water repellent (DWR)-coated nylon outer.
 This reduces the weight, but we did notice that the outer material was a little louder and crinklier.
 The 10-denier nylon does raise a question about long-term durability, but our testers have not yet encountered any issues after months of testing.

 The large pit zips make this jacket stand out from others that we tested and are a feature that seems to be rare amongst running jackets.
 The zips offer a lot of venting for dumping excess heat, making it easier to control body temperature while wearing the jacket.
-This jacket is an excellent option for runners needing full waterproof coverage in warmer climates or running a bit hot.
+This jacket is an excellent option for runners needing full waterproof coverage in warmer climates or who run hot.

 Actual Weight (men’s medium): 188 grams (6.6 ounces) | Material: Gore-Tex Infinium Windstopper | Construction: 2 layers